Tired of the same old coffee flavors?

 What is blueberry syrup?

-Blueberry syrup is an easy homemade recipe that you can make in minutes.
+Blueberry syrup is an easy homemade recipe that takes minutes to make.
 It’s made using white granulated sugar, blueberries, and a touch of water.

-Blueberry syrup is made from boiling blueberries with sugar, then letting them cool down enough so it can be poured into reusable containers, like a Mason jar or a nice flask with a pouring spout.
+Blueberry syrup is made by boiling blueberries with sugar and letting them cool enough to be poured into reusable containers, like a Mason jar or a flask with a pouring spout.

 The flavor you get when using sweet blueberries in season is fantastic and can’t be compared to a store-bought version.